RishavKumarSinha/My_Files/README.md

 # My_Files
-A File Management App created as part of my GDSC Flutter Forward Extended Event.
+A File Management App created as part of my GDG on Campus Flutter Forward Extended Event.

 ## UI
 As part of the Project, I have tried to replicate the Figma UI Design file given.